-A zero-coupon swap curve, specified by currency, is necessary for the accurate pricing of fixed-to-floating rate bonds.
+A zero-coupon swap curve, determined by currency and reference rate, is necessary for the accurate pricing of fixed-to-floating rate bonds.
 The curve is used to establish a forward-looking expectation for the floating coupon payments which impact the pricing of fixed-to-float bonds.